 Yeah, absolutely.

-So, I mean, look, you're your five things are 100% correct.
+So, I mean, look, your five things are 100% correct.

-And so, what we're talking about in chain of custody issues here is that there's zero chain of custody documentation for the ballots that's been provided from the county, right?
+And so what we're talking about in chain of custody issues here is that there's zero chain of custody documentation for the ballots that's been provided from the county, right?

-We have What is the law require currently?
+What does the law require currently?

 So the law requires that they certify that there was a chain of custody process in place.